Highlights from the Ratings and Financial Report for Alphabet Inc. (GOOGL)

 GOOGL’s Market Performance

-GOOGL stocks went up by 1.06% for the week, with a monthly drop of -2.54% and a quarterly performance of -14.71%, while its annual performance rate touched -34.98%.
-The volatility ratio for the week stands at 2.64% while the volatility levels for the past 30 days are set at 3.29% for Alphabet Inc. The simple moving average for the period of the last 20 days is 3.65% for GOOGL stocks with a simple moving average of -15.58% for the last 200 days.
+GOOGL stocks went down by -0.39% for the week, with a monthly drop of -5.76% and a quarterly performance of -15.59%, while its annual performance rate touched -32.46%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 3.28% for Alphabet Inc. The simple moving average for the period of the last 20 days is 5.76% for GOOGL stocks with a simple moving average of -14.19% for the last 200 days.

 Analysts’ Opinion of GOOGL